Congenital Hypothyroidism in Children

 Call your child's healthcare provider if you’re concerned about your child's growth,

-or if he or she has any signs of congenital hypothyroidism.
+or if your child has any signs of congenital hypothyroidism.

 Key points about congenital hypothyroidism

-- Congenital hypothyroidism is when the thyroid gland doesn't make enough thyroid hormone.
+Congenital hypothyroidism is when the thyroid gland doesn't make enough thyroid hormones.

 It’s the most common thyroid disorder in children.